Modern custom home exterior built by Permit Matching crews in Sherman Oaks

 LADBS — the Los Angeles Department of Building & Safety — issues building permits in Sherman Oaks, with land-use entitlements handled by LA City Planning.

 Sherman Oaks is a neighborhood of the City of Los Angeles, not a separate city, so there is no Sherman Oaks city hall and projects are not routed through Los Angeles County.
 That distinction matters: the standards, the ADU rules, and the hillside ordinance are all LA City’s.
-The licensed firm we co-own files directly with LADBS, coordinates any Planning approvals, and manages plan check and inspections from submittal through final sign-off.
+We file directly with LADBS, pull the permit under our CSLB license, coordinate any Planning approvals, and manage plan check and inspections from submittal through final sign-off.

 The LADBS & hillside reality — and how we navigate it